+25 A.

+Yes.

-25 A. Yes.
-The cost of rendering bulk commodity transportation service over a given distance varies little from one commodity to another.
+service over a given distance varies little from one commodity to another.
 On a per-ton unit basis, it costs a barge company the same amount to transport a ton of grain, for example, as to transport a ton of coal.
 Rates for bulk commodity transportation service also tend to show little variation from one commodity to the next.

-In such highly competitive environment, 2 s given company's market share is constantly at risk and must be Competitors who are carefully safequarded. able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its and selectively undercutting its future bids prices.
-Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.
+In such 2 highly competitive environment, 2 given company's market share is constantly at risk and must be carefully safeguarded.
+Competitors who are able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its bids and selectively undercutting its prices. future Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.